flamholz/flamholz.github.io/selecta.md

 #### "[Closed ecosystems extract energy through self-organized nutrient cycles.](https://www.pnas.org/doi/abs/10.1073/pnas.2309387120)"

 Life on Earth relies on sunlight for energy, but this energy can only be exploited through the collective recycling of matter by communities of microbes, plants, and animals.
 Despite these basic facts of life on Earth, we currently lack a framework for understanding how ecosystems can organize themselves to collectively capture the sun’s energy.
-In this paper, we advance a conceptual model to study the collective properties of nutrient-recycling ecosystems.
+In this paper, led by [Akhit Goyal](https://www.icts.res.in/people/akshit-goyal) and [Arvind Murugan](https://physics.uchicago.edu/people/profile/arvind-murugan/), we advance a conceptual model to study the collective properties of nutrient-recycling ecosystems.
 Surprisingly, even though species “greedily” extract energy from the environment, sufficiently diverse communities of species almost always manage to sustain themselves by extracting enough energy.
 Further, the amount of energy extracted by these self-organized communities is close to the maximum possible and much greater (≈100x) than extracted by random collections of species.

 #### "[Trajectories for the evolution of bacterial CO<sub>2</sub>-concentrating mechanisms.](https://www.pnas.org/doi/10.1073/pnas.2210539119)"